lemmatheultimate/weblog/2012/07/finite-isomorphic-types.md

 enum = tabulate ∘ inject
 ```

 `≟` and `enum` correspond to deriving `Eq` and `Enum`.
 An equivalent for deriving `Ord` via making use of the function `compare` would be a bit more involved because it return an `Ordering` type defined on `Fin`'s, and I haven't gotten around to attempting it yet.
-However, do notice that our `≟` gives us a proof of equality (rather than a boolean predicate), `enum` is assured to give us a vector of values whose length match the number of inhabitants, and `Ord` would give us back a proof of why something is `less`, `equal`, or `greater` (just like the already defined `Fin` version in the Agda standard library).
+However, do notice that our `≟` gives us a proof of equality (rather than a coincidental boolean), `enum` is assured to give us a vector of values whose length matches the number of inhabitants, and `Ord` would give us back a proof of why something is `less`, `equal`, or `greater` (just like the already defined `Fin` version in the Agda standard library).

+## Dependent Types

+Viewing type isomorphisms in the setting above can be an educational way to see the connection to what is meant by "algebraic data types".
+However, when extended to dependent types I dare say it may be useful.
+Since dependent types can represent arbitrary constructive logical propositions (as per the Curry-Howard Isomorphism), a function like `coerce` amounts to a procedure to convert a _proof_ of one logical proposition to a proof of _another isomorphic_ logical proposition.
+Since (at least in the finite system presented here) type isomorphism gets calculated along with terms at compile time, one cool application would be making a type system or tactic system consider values of isomorphic types in the context when searching for proof inhabitance.
+Further, under the Curry-Howard lens one proof is as good as another, so which isomorphism we happen to use doesn't matter as much (whereas with non-dependent types we care much more about what values look like when passing through a given isomorphism bridge).

+Dependent pairs (`Σ`) and dependent functions (`Π`) may be understood as "big sum" and "big product" as seen in algebra.
+When you multiply two number like `2 * 3` you can think of it as `fold` of `+` (`sum`) over a homogenous list of twos of length three, i.e. `sum (2 ∷ 2 ∷ 2 ∷ []) ≡ 2 + 2 + 2`.
+Similarly, exponentiation like `2 ^ 3` can be interpreted as iterated multiplication (rather than addition), i.e. `product (2 ∷ 2 ∷ 2 ∷ []) ≡ 2 * 2 * 2`.
+Dependent types abstract out a function that may be applied to each element of a heterogeneous list of values.
+For example, you may remember expressions in math classes like `Σ i^2 as i goes from 0 to 3`.
+Here the function `λ i → i ^ 3` is the parameter and being sum'd across the list `0, 1, 2, 3`.

 ### TODOS
-* expand to dependent types
+* canonicity
+* mention W types up to a bound like depth n (same universe as OTT paper)
 * link to copumpinks stackoverflow answer
-* isomorphic types + curry howard = proofs
 * link to type-isomorphisms repo
 * compare implicit approach to semiring solver + reflection